YongLiang24/tutor_calculator_backend/README.md

 # README

 ### Please have PostgreqSql installed when running locally.
+### Run "rails s" or "rails server" to start a rail local server.
 This README would normally document whatever steps are necessary to get the application up and running.